 Asia-Pacific Region Legal Market Growth: The impact on US and European firms

 According to the Lawyer Asia-Pacific 150 published in June, 2014, the Asia-Pacific region has become the new home of international law firms.
-In January 2013, Asian Lawyer sized up the international competition in the region and discovered that global giants based in the U.S. were taking the lead in the market.
+In January 2013, Asian Lawyer, however, sized up the international competition in the region.
+They discovered that global giants based in the U.S. were taking the lead in legal marketing in Asia.
 As for the European firms, U.K. based firms dominate the market despite their dwindling headcount.

 What are the major opportunities available to US and European firms?